rack/rack-attack/README.md

  * If the request matches any **whitelist**, it is allowed.
  * Otherwise, if the request matches any **blacklist**, it is blocked.
  * Otherwise, if the request matches any **throttle**, a counter is incremented in the Rack::Attack.cache.
-If the throttle limit is exceeded, the request is blocked.
+If any throttle's limit is exceeded, the request is blocked.
  * Otherwise, all **tracks** are checked, and the request is allowed.

 The algorithm is actually more concise in code: See [Rack::Attack.call](https://github.com/kickstarter/rack-attack/blob/master/lib/rack/attack.rb):